 What is your experience with this surgery?

-Ask your vet how many procedures they’ve performed, as well as how many were successful.
+Ask the exotic animal vet how many procedures they’ve performed, as well as how many were successful.
 Guinea pigs and rabbits aren’t as tolerant of anesthesia as dogs and cats, so it’s important to minimize the time spent on the operating table.
 Look into the type of anesthesia used, too.
 Isoflurane and Sevoflurane are considered a safe inhaled anesthetics.

 Is this medication safe for my pet?